View beef products Search beef products

 The rump steak is not as tender as the

-Cut into thin strips, rump can also be stir-
+Cut into thin strips, rump can also be stir-fried.

 Topside is also known as top rump